JoeyFitzpatrick/trunks.nvim/doc/ever.md

 Running `:G stash list` will open a UI, in which you can view, pop, apply, and drop stashes.
 Other stash commands, like `:G stash show`, run in terminal mode like most other commands.

 ## Show
 Running `:G show` commands will just open their output in the current window.
-Not amazingly helpful, but sometimes nice when that's what you need.
 You can close this with `q` like other Ever buffers.

 ## Help Commands
 Running a git help command, such as `:G commit -h` or `:G log --help`, will open that help file in the current window.
 This way, you can use your normal vim navigation to move through the docs, versus opening a pager.
 You can close it by pressing `q` to return to your last buffer.